- 01283 537123

 Corporation tax payments

 There are arrangements under which a large company will pay its corporation tax by quarterly instalments starting at 6 months and 14 days after the start of the period.
-The conditions are that either:
+This will normally be the case where the annual taxable profit is £1.5 million in the current year and it did not exceed £20 million.

 Most companies are too small to be affected, so will pay their tax in one sum nine months and one day after the end of the accounting period.